cmaloney/dcos-docs/_pages/overview/kick-the-tires.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-If you've already read through the other [overview][1] topics and you're looking to get some more hands on experience, the next step is to spin up a DCOS cluster for yourself.
+If you've read through the other [overview][1] topics and you want some hands-on experience, the next step is to spin up a DCOS cluster for yourself.

 # Install DCOS